Randomizing email send times can be very powerful for a number of reasons.

 With Seventh Sense, anyone who has historically never engaged with you, the system will pick a randomized send time for these individuals within the provided delivery window.

-If you're not scheduling the delivery over at least 24 hours and someone has never engaged within the delivery window, the system will pick a randomized time for those individuals.
+If you're not scheduling the delivery over at least 24 hours and someone has never engaged within the delivery window regardless of time of day or day of week, the system will pick a randomized time for those individuals.
 By default, the system will also weight the randomized times based on the overall engagement of your entire audience which provides another advantage in getting these people to engage for their first time.